antoniopinedo/financialchat/README.md

 * Allows registered users to log in and talk with other users in a chatroom.
 * Allow users to post messages as commands into the chatroom with the following format /stock=stock_code
 * Includes a bot that will call the Stooq API to get quotes based on the Stock Symbol.
 The bot responds to the chatroom using a message broker.
-* Invalid commands sent to the bot or exceptions raised are handled.
 * Chat messages are ordered by their timestamps and keeps a cache of the last 50 messages.
 * The project includes unit tests of the code.
+* Bonus:
+>* Invalid commands sent to the bot or exceptions raised are handled.
-* .NET identity is used for users authentication
+>* .NET identity is used for users authentication

 ### Project Structure